-Based on future projections and on its experience of managing the Company the ACD is unlikely to impose a dilution levy unless it considers that the dealing costs relating to a Shareholder transaction are significant and will have a material impact on the Company.
-If a dilution levy is required then, based on future projections, the estimated rate of such a levy would be 0.14% on sales (creations) and 0.11% on redemptions (liquidations).
+If a dilution levy is required then, based on future projections, the estimated rate of such a levy is given below.
 The actual percentages can only be accurately calculated at the time at which they are applied and, as such, these percentages are subject to change.